josep-almolda/ShoppingBasketTest/README.md

 # ShoppingBasketTest

 Here are some comments about my solution
+## How to run
+The class library cannot be run directly, but the `MsTest` project should run in VS2017 using the `Test Explorer` window, or `Run Tests` if using `Resharper`
 ## Dependency Injection
 Because the main project is just a class library, DI is not fully implemented.
 To use .NET core DI or a third party like `Autofac` I'd need an MVC project, or a WebAPI,